awsdocs/aws-kms-developer-guide/doc_source/services-parameter-store.md

 }
 ```

-The following workflow shows how Parameter Store uses an KMS key to encrypt and decrypt a standard secure string parameter\.
+The following workflow shows how Parameter Store uses a KMS key to encrypt and decrypt a standard secure string parameter\.

 ### Encrypt a standard parameter<a name="param-store-standard-encrypt"></a>